anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

-I returned to the Monitoring Infrastructure team at Linkedin as a full time employee as of June 2017.
+I'm working as a Site Reliability Engineer with the Monitoring Infrastructure team at Linkedin.
+I develop tools and frameworks used for external monitoring and alerting and autoremediation actions as a part of the metrics pipeline that ingests more than a billion data points every minute.

+I'm highly passionate about infrastructure development at scale and would love to connect about ideas and opportunities.

 *I defended my thesis on February 23rd, 2017.
 The [thesis](https://github.com/anirajk/masters-thesis) and [code](https://github.com/anirajk/ibv-bench/tree/ddio) are publicly available on github.*

 I was a Master's student at the School Of Computing, University Of Utah.
 My research interests are in data center storage and Distributed Systems and how modern NICs impact performance of scalable In-Memory Stores.
-I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.
+I'm passionate about building storage systems that leverage newer network fabrics and technologies such as Infiniband/RDMA.
 I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
 I was working for the Monitoring Infrastructure team developing auto remediation solutions for their stack.
 I developed an out of band monitoring solution in python and some state driven automation using saltstack.